intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 Some of the goals for the IETF should include:

-* Connecting IETF with others.
+* Connecting the IETF with others.
 Given that the issue is broad, it is difficult for one standards organisation alone to make a significant impact, or even have the full picture.
-Working in collaboration others is necessary.
+Working in collaboration with others is necessary.
 And understanding the situation beyond technology will be needed.